8 Questions to Ask About Medicare and the Marketplace

 5. How will my healthcare needs change?

-6. Are additional coverage available?
+6. Are additional coverages available?

 7. Are there options for my spouse and dependents?